 Driven by intellectual curiosity, the IMP's scientists investigate the molecular processes involved in the development and functioning of all living beings.
 Initially conceived as cancer research centre, IMP today focuses on three main thematic areas: the molecular biology of the cell, neurobiology, and mechanisms of disease.
 The results of its research efforts may reveal potential targets for new drugs and thus enable Boehringer Ingelheim to design rational therapies for the future.

 The IMP's research output is documented by a consistently high number of scientific publications.
 More than 1,500 scientific papers have been published in refereed journals during the institute's lifetime.
 The number of patent applications has grown to 90, all of which are at the disposal of Boehringer Ingelheim.

 IMP scientists receive frequent recognition through prestigious awards and significant international grants - the most recent ones being two starting and one advanced grant by the ERC.
-Important discoveries made at the IMP include valuable contributions in the field of cell division by Jan-Michael Peters and former director Kim Nasmyth, and the reversible differentiation of stem cells by Meinrad Busslinger.
+Important discoveries made at the IMP include valuable contributions in the field of cell division by Jan-Michael Peters, IMPs current scientific director, and Kim Nasmyth, and the reversible differentiation of stem cells by Meinrad Busslinger.
 Research in Hartmut Beug's group has elucidaded the events that lead to the formation of tumors.
 Structural biologist Tim Clausen has been able to establish the molecular mechanism that controls the correct folding of proteins within cells.
-Work undertaken by Barry Dickson, the IMP's current director, has added valuable insight to our understanding of the neural mechanisms that guide animal behaviour.
+Work undertaken by Barry Dickson has added valuable insight to our understanding of the neural mechanisms that guide animal behaviour.